How To Make A Mint Julep

 One of our good friends works with a company that you are familiar with as a reader of A Spicy Perspective – Barn Light Electric Company.
-If you recall, Barn Light is the company that we chose to replace all of the lighting in our kitchen remodel last year.
+If you recall, Barn Light is the company that we chose to replace all of the lighting in our kitchen remodel.

 This friend, who knows my affection for interesting cocktail receptacles, recently introduced me to a new product being offered by Barn Light.
 These retro Moscow Mule Copper Cocktail Cups are super cool.
 Immediately after seeing them, I asked when could I have a few to start making cocktails!

 After getting my set, I began trying concoctions out… Not only do they hold your favorite beverage, but they look amazing.

 These cups (and bowls) are made here in the USA out of solid copper.